ibpsa/project1/meetings/2017-08-05-san-francisco/ibpsa-project-1-workplan/source/proposal.rst

 WP 3.1 Application
 ~~~~~~~~~~~~~~~~~~

-**This task has been added in Spring 2016.
-Whether it will
-be executed depends on how large a team can be assembled,
-and is subject to approval by IBPSA**

 The objective of this task is
 to demonstrate through applications capabilities that are enabled through
 Modelica, and to identify and test through applications research needs
 and research results.